lukeman/tootfiles/README.md

 ## License

+This work is covered under the MIT license, which means you're free to do what you want with it.
+Libre, you dig?

 Copyright (c) 2009 Luke Hatcher

 Permission is hereby granted, free of charge, to any person obtaining a copy